 Eye rubbing is something that many people do when tired.
-Some data suggests that excessive eye-rubbing can cause Keratoconus or make it worse.
+Some data suggest that excessive eye-rubbing can cause Keratoconus or make it worse.
 Other data suggests that those with KC tend to rub their eyes more often due to the irritation caused by their misshapen cornea.

 LASIK eye surgery and radial keratotomy (RK) are two other potential causes of Keratoconus.
 Both of these operations involve the cornea and can cause or worsen Keratoconus in some cases.

 If you have Keratoconus, early treatment is critical.
 KC is a progressive disease but it is possible to stop its progression early with a treatment called Corneal Cross-Linking.
 Without CCL, your Keratoconus could get worse very quickly.

 If your KC is somewhat stable, and depending on other factors, scleral contact lenses might be the best solution for you to help you see better and with more comfort.

 Depending on your specific condition, other treatments may be more appropriate.
 Learn more about your best Keratoconus treatment options here.

 Keratoconus can affect both eyes differently leading to contrasting vision between the two eyes.

 In the early stage, keratoconus symptoms can include: